SchoemanClaudia/RiskyQuizness/README.md

 ### Bugs Encountered

-- HTML fetched from the quiz question & answers API returns as unicode type:
+- HTML fetched from the quiz question & answers API, returns as unicode type:
-  - adding 'html.unescape()' cleans API HTML fetched and makes it more readable.
+  - adding 'html.unescape()' cleans API HTML loaded and makes it more readable.

 ![Unicode HTML](assets/images/unicode.webp)

 - During initial deployment 'ModuleNotFoundError' blocked app from running:
-  - requests import was not updating requirements.txt when running to the terminal
+  - requests import was not updating within requirements.txt when running to the terminal
   - numerous trial & errors with adding requests import and running pip3 freeze > requirements.txt to terminal
   - by manually adding 'requests==2.32.2' to requirements.txt file, it assisted Heroku with recognising the library and successfully deployed app for first phase of testing.